 A: They’re hiding in plain sight.

-My name is James D’Souza, and I coach single women to discover their unique talents and attract a great guy.
+My name is James D’Souza, and I coach single women to discover their unique talents and create their dream relationship.

 Over the years, in conversations with female friends (including my wife’s female friends) I kept hearing the same things.